-We here at Heart Internet love old games, and in celebration of the release of our own retro-styled game RunTheNet (play it and win a Raspberry Pi!), we take a trip down memory lane to look at the some of the best pre-2000 games available now on GoG that are just as fun to play today as they were over 16 years ago.
+We here at Heart Internet love old games.
+We take a trip down memory lane to look at the some of the best pre-2000 games available now on GoG that are just as fun to play today as they were over 16 years ago.

 These are our first five favourite games – in no particular order: